 LIJA draws inspiration from global high fashion and Vancouver’s active lifestyle to motivate women to move with confidence.

-The Jinx dress (£355.00) references the iconic 50s collar dress worn by Grace Kelly at the Monte-Carlo Country Club.
-If you prefer the versatility of separates, consider this organic graphic Love tee (£80.00) – 100% of the profits go to The Dan Maskell Trust, supporting people with disabilities who play tennis.
-Match with the classic pleated Mimi skirt (£220.00).
-Our favorite from the collection is this sporty Nelson dress (£375.00) that wins for nautical style points.
+The Jinx dress (£340.00) references the iconic 50s collar dress worn by Grace Kelly at the Monte-Carlo Country Club.
+If you prefer the versatility of separates, consider this Organic graphic Love tee (£95.00) – 100% of the profits go to The Dan Maskell Trust, supporting people with disabilities who play tennis.
+Match with the classic Pleated Mimi skirt (£260.00).
+Our favorite from the collection is this sporty Nelson dress (£410.00) that wins for nautical style points.

 Marysia Dobrzanska Reeve’s brand is known for her iconic scalloped-edged bathing suits.
 Now, she brings the same refined but playful sensibility to her sports collection using an exclusive quick-dry performance fabric.

-This royal blue Bianca halter dress ($399) is perfect for showing off toned tennis arms.
-The Iga Top ($162) has it all: signature scallops, a shelf bra for added support, and it’s sustainably made.
-The coordinating Venus skirt ($162) comes with a built-in short.
-For a quintessential tennis look that easily transitions from the court to cocktails, consider the Serena dress ($399).
+This crisp white Bianca halter dress ($449) is perfect for showing off toned tennis arms.
+For a quintessential tennis look that easily transitions from the court to cocktails, consider the Serena dress ($449).
+The Iga Top ($199) has it all: signature scallops, a shelf bra for added support, and it’s sustainably made.
+The coordinating Venus skirt ($199) comes with a built-in short.

 Former seven-time Grand Slam singles champion Venus Williams decided to apply her intimate knowledge of tennis and love of fashion to her own brand of activewear.
 EleVen is designed with attitude and confidence for peak performance.